Adding Video in Drupal

 Save the page to see that the video is displayed as expected.

-Can’t find your Remote Video?
+Can’t find your Audio or Video?

 Questions?